queryluke/masseffect-5e/static/data/races/geth.md

 "Does this unit have a soul?" asked the geth.
 That question would change the relationship of quarians and geth forever.
 The quarians responded with an attempted termination of all geth.
 The newly sentient geth resisted the genocide of their masters in a war dubbed "the Morning War".
 As many geth were designed as tools of war, the quarians were quickly and easily defeated.
-Because the constructs were acting out of self defense, when the enemy began retreating from their homeland of Rannoch, the geth did not pursue, and allows their masters to leave in peace.
+Because the constructs were acting out of self-defense, when the enemy began retreating from their homeland of Rannoch, the geth did not pursue and allowed their masters to leave in peace.

 ## Incomprehensible Mind
-Geth minds are quite anomolous.
-As they were designed to follow predetermined steps and commands, and with their minds powered from a centralize network, their way of thinking is essentially unique and different than the chaotic organic minds of humanoids.
-Their thoughts can be compared to a program or process which systematically follows steps to come to a conclusion, run many times in different ways, until the geth comes to a consensus of the correct course of action.
+Geth minds are quite anomalous.
+As they were designed to follow predetermined steps and commands, and with their minds powered from a centralized network, their way of thinking is essentially unique and different than the chaotic organic minds of humanoids.
+Their thoughts can be compared to a program or process which systematically follows steps to come to a conclusion, run many times in different ways until the geth comes to a consensus of the correct course of action.
 Geth do not experience emotion or desire - not in the same way a humanoid does, anyway.
-Additionally, due to their innate ability to network with other geth, geth see themselves as a unit of a larger and more complex whole, and even the individual processes that make up a single geth as being equal constituents that contribute to that geth unit.
+Additionally, due to their innate ability to network with other geth, geth see themselves as a unit of a larger and more complex whole and even the individual processes that make up a single geth as being equal constituents that contribute to that geth unit.

 ## Beyond the Veil